grafana/k6-docs/docs/sources/next/testing-guides/_index.md

 ---
 title: 'Testing guides'
-excerpt: 'A series of guides to help you defining your load testing strategies.'
+description: 'A series of guides to help you defining your load testing strategies.'
 weight: 07
 ---